nus-cs2103-AY2122S2/ip/docs/README.md

 ![This is an image](../src/main/resources/images/DaDuke.png)

 ## Download now for **FREE**!
+The app's interface is:
+- user-friendly
-The app's interface is user-friendly, aeshetically pleasing, and **VERY FAST**
+- aeshetically pleasing, and
+- **VERY FAST!**

+Enjoy managing your tasks!